What we Value

-Crafts that span centuries and continents, ceramics include; porcelain, earthenware, soft paste, pottery, terracotta, stoneware, bone china, majolica and Delftware to name but a few, also with glassware having an equal amount of variety including astonishing pieces encompassing Greek, Roman & Egyptian antiquities.
+Crafts that span centuries and continents.
+Ceramics include; porcelain, earthenware, soft paste, pottery, terracotta, stoneware, bone china, majolica and Delftware to name but a few.
+Glassware also has an equal amount of variety including astonishing pieces encompassing Greek, Roman & Egyptian antiquities.
 With a multitude of studios, periods and styles for both disciplines, values can fluctuate dependent upon the shape, size, clarity and condition.

 Russian Works of Art & Faberge

 Commissioned by Tsars, gifted as dowries, presented to dignitaries and collected by travellers around the world.
 The Russian objets d’art have been exported over the ages around the world.
 This category includes items made in Russia such as Fabergé, jewellery, vertu, gold, silver, porcelain, bronze, glass and militaria.